Chronology

 Winter/Spring 1969

-January–July, 1969
+January–July 1969

 Issues first serial prints (seven Haystack and six Rouen Cathedral lithographs) through Gemini G.E.L. in Los Angeles, collaborating with master printer Kenneth Tyler.